ThildeBT/GitTalk/README.md

 # GitTalk

-This is a test directory for the purpose of learning github
+This is a test repository for the purpose of learning github.